-- all walls defined by the ground polygon lead to a planar roof face of variable slope and - all eaves lines have the same height.
+- all walls defined by the ground polygon lead to a planar roof face of variable slope and - the ground plan can be decomposed into rectangular primitives.

 These assumptions are fairly general.
-However, one must keep in mind that any roof construction based on this approach provides incorrect results if the roof structure inside the ground polygon does not follow the cues that can be obtained from the ground polygon.
-This can e.g. happen if more than one plane emerges from a single polygon element or if parts of the building which are contained in a roof surface like a bay are not represented by the ground plan.
+However, one must keep in mind that any roof construction based on this approach provides incorrect results, if the roof structure inside the ground polygon does not follow the cues that can be obtained from the ground polygon.
+This can happen if more than one plane emerges from a single polygon element or if parts of the building, which are contained in a roof surface like a bay are not represented by the ground plan.

-Figure 11 shows the reconstructed building with the original DSM surface overlaid.
+Figure 11 shows the reconstructed building already depicted in figure 9 with the DSM surface overlaid.
 The difference between the DSM surface and the corresponding points at the roof planes provide a reliable test on the quality of a reconstruction.
 For this reason RMS values are calculated for each building and its sub-parts.
-Remaining regions, which are incompatible with the final reconstruction give an additional hint, if manual interaction is required for further refinement.
-Since these regions are determined by the previous segmentation, they can be visualized together with the calculated RMS values in a final operator based evaluation step.
+Remaining planar regions generated during segmentation, which are incompatible with the final reconstruction give an additional hint, if manual interaction is required for further refinement.